Anti-pollution measures take effect in Skopje

 "The measure of free public transportation takes effect immediately until air pollution is reduced," Skopje Mayor Petre Silegov told a news conference.

-He urged the citizens to refrain from using their vehicles unnecessarily, to practice carpooling when possible and to avoid using inadequate materials to heat their homes. ba/15:06
+He urged the citizens to refrain from using their vehicles unnecessarily, to practice carpooling when possible and to avoid using inadequate materials to heat their homes. ik/09:09

 ###